Natural Resources and the Environment

 Credits: 4

 Introduces the use of geographic information systems (GIS) for natural resources and related fields.
 Data models/structures, map projections, data input/output/storage, data analysis/modeling, interpolation, and data quality/standards.
-Hands-on lab using ArcGIS software.
-Restricted to NR majors or permission.
-(Also offered as GEOG 658.)
+Hands-on lab using ArcGIS Pro software.

 Equivalent(s): GEOG 658